marta3718/saturnix-camera/README.md

 ## UI Design & Architecture:

-As for the user interface, it's intentionally designed to evoke the aesthetics of an old terminal—simple geometry and symbolic graphics instead of modern interface elements.
-I like this aesthetic, and it also reduces CPU and memory consumption.
-Here's how it works, broadly speaking:
+The user interface is designed to look and feel like an old terminal.
+I like this aesthetic, and it's also much lighter on the processor and memory, making it easier to develop.
+Here's roughly how it all works:

 - Colors: Solid colors only, no gradients in UI elements.
 We use amber (255,191,0), white, and black as the primary palette.
 - Typography: TTF — we load the DejaVu Sans Bold 14px font using the ImageFont.truetype() method of the Pillow library. **Custom fonts with a reduced number of glyphs are also suitable and will save some memory.**